Thriving in Rural Ministry FAQ - Catholic Rural Life

 Thriving in Rural Ministry FAQ

+Dates and locations for retreat are constantly being updated.
 To see the upcoming retreat dates and register for a retreat, click here!

+The retreat begins on Monday afternoon and continues through Friday morning.
 You can view a sample retreat schedule here.

 The Hogan Assessment is a leadership and personality inventory which is used across business, non-profits, and church organizations to increase awareness of how you may be viewed in your role as a leader.
 It is most often used in a corporate setting, but it has great value in our context as well.
-There are no right or wrong answers and successful leadership is a multi-faceted process, especially in the priesthood.
+There are no right or wrong answers and successful leadership is a multifaceted process, especially in the priesthood.

 The assessment is for your edification and awareness.
 In the midst of your day-to-day responsibilities, you do not often have a chance to stop and look at your leadership qualities and their impact.
 An enhanced understanding of your leadership traits can increase your success in evangelization, communication, managing change, and forms the basis for how you approach your role as pastor.